Pedigree Link |

 Residence | 1 April 1940 | He lived at Ward 3G in New London, New London County, Connecticut, United States (North America)G+, on 1 April 1940.
 Marital Status: Married; Relation to Head of House: Head |

-Departure | about 1941 | He departed for the US from in Cristobal, Canal Zone, Panama, Central AmericaG, on or around about 1941. |
+Departure | about 1941 | He departed for the US from in Cristobal, Panama, Canal Zone, Central AmericaG, on or around about 1941. |

 Departure | 14 November 1941 | He departed for the US from in Los Angeles, Los Angeles County, California, United States (North America)G, on or around on 14 November 1941. |